ranbureand/multilingual-experiment/readme.markdown

     language: it
 ```

-By setting global permalinks for posts, we can reach, for example, the English post named `2021-01-01-hello-world.markdown` and the Italian post named `2021-01-01-ciao-mondo.markdown` at the URLs `www.site.ext/en/hello-world.html` and `www.site.ext/it/ciao-mondo.html`.
+By setting global permalinks for posts, we can reach, for example, the English post named `2021-01-01-hello-world.markdown` and the Italian post named `2021-01-01-ciao-mondo.markdown` at the URLs `www.site.ext/en/hello-world.html` and `www.site.ext/it/ciao-mondo.html`, respectively.

 ## Pages